 To ensure your customers maintain a safe and secure business, it’s important to highlight the 5 cybersecurity strategies that your customers should have in place:

 Uneducated employees can pose the biggest threat to a business should a suspicious email land in their inbox.
 Without intention, employees can accidently click malicious links or send sensitive data to a criminal posing as someone from the business.
 In light of this, showing employees examples of attacks and the consequences is imperative.
-You can find some useful pointers to provide to your customers here.

 Effective Security Plan

 Implementing a security policy should always be at the forefront of your customers’ cybersecurity strategy.
 Whilst educating their employees can strengthen your customers email security so much, security measures don’t stop there.
 Your customers need an effective security solution such as Advanced Email Security for Office 365 by Vade Secure, which uses AI and machine learning algorithms to detect both known and unknown threats such as spear-phishing, sensitive data requests and zero-day malware.
 As well as Email Security, your customers devices can be protected against malware and viruses with Endpoint Cybersecurity protection such as Bitdefender.